christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 This simple method is named SGD, after *Stochastic Gradient Descent*.
 There are many improvements around this simple rule: ADAM, ADADELTA, RMS Prop, ...
 All of them are using the first order only.
 Some are adaptive, such as ADAM or ADADELTA, where the learning rate is adapted to each parameter automatically.

+There exists some second order optimization methods also but they are not very common in the deep learning practice.

 **Conclusion**: When we have the loss function, the goal is to minimize it.
 For this, we have a very simple update rule which is the gradient descent.